Danogbans/Javascript-Form-Validator/README.md

 A simple Vanilla Javascript form validator.

 ## Motivations
-I am so passionate about programming as I hope to become so good at it, I keep practicing everyday to sharpen my programming skill
+I am so passionate about programming as I hope to become so good at it, I keep practicing everyday to sharpen my programming skills.

 ## Lessons Learned